Roll Strong Together

 Jump ahead to living in Boston in her twenties.
 Carla saw a flyer for the Team In Training running charity.
 “I like a challenge…” she thought, and (not a natural runner) soon found herself training for a marathon, just to see if she could.
 “Along the way I fell in with a kick-ass group of like-minded women who were also trying something new.
 Hundreds of hours pounding the pavement meant we got to know each other very well!”

-Carla Smith and Lucy Croysdill are Co-Founders of the Girls on Track Foundation.
+Carla Smith and Lucy Croysdill are also Co-Founders of the Girls on Track Foundation.
 A not-for-profit whose mission is to foster important life skills in teenage girls, through participation in roller derby as skaters and decision makers.